openaddresses/openaddresses.io/README.md

 openaddresses.io
 ---

-This is the website for the OpenAddresses project, that aims to compile an index of free and open data for street addresses.
+This is the website for the [OpenAddresses project](https://github.com/openaddresses/openaddresses/).

 ### Running the site locally

-You'll need to install [Jekyll](http://jekyllrb.com/) then run the command.
+You'll need to install [Jekyll](http://jekyllrb.com/) then run the command:

     jekyll serve --watch